Nishantgoyal/docker_learning/udemy/docker-mastery/03.Creating_and_using_containers/index.md

 5. Gives it a virtual IP on a private network inside docker network
 6. Opens up host port (if published), and forward traffic to the container port
 7. Starts container by using CMD in the image Dockerfile

+## Containers vs VMs

+- Containers are just processes restricted to the resources they can access inside the host